i-Matias/collaborative-editor/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Authentication**: User authentication using GitHub through NextAuth, ensuring secure sign-in/out and session management.
+👉 **Authentication**:  User authentication using Clerk, ensuring secure sign-in/out and session management

 👉 **Collaborative Text Editor**: Multiple users can edit the same document simultaneously with real-time updates.